 AND Most Importantly---Believing in yourself!

-Singing lessons are fun, non-judgmental and creative.
+Singing lessons are fun, challenging, non-judgmental and creative.
 I endeavor to impart a basic understanding of how the voice functions.
+I teach students to be in control of their own voices.
 The voice and the body as it relates to singing is no mystery, but instead a wonderful discovery!
 The goal is always to be sensitive to the needs and learning styles of the student.
 The mind-spirit and body connection is paramount.
+Singing well can be quite spiritual, and the journey there is very empowering.

 Not all Voice Teachers are Created Equal!

-In addition to sixteen years experience in teaching all levels, ages and styles of voice as well as being a seasoned performer, I have also had extensive training in all aspects of vocal pedagogy, and I have effectively and dramatically improved the voices of people with voice damage to the gifted opera or pop star.
+In addition to seventeen years experience in teaching all levels, ages and styles of voice as well as being a seasoned performer, I have also had extensive training in all aspects of vocal pedagogy, and I have effectively and dramatically improved the voices of people with voice damage (in conjunction with ENTs and speech language pathologists), to the gifted opera or pop star.